mixinmax/beepevery/readme.md

 ## Why?

 I decided to make BeepEvery when I needed a way to timebox a workout routine and had nothing to do over the weekend.
-I rough around the edges but serves its purpose.
+Its rough around the edges, but serves its purpose.

 ## Uses